 Video battery life is disappointing, on the other hand, yielding just over an hour of continuous 4k video recording.
 The camera can also frequently overheat and shut down during recording when using the highest video quality settings.

 The Fujifilm X100V can shoot at a fairly quick max burst rate, which is good for capturing sequential bursts of action or movement.
-In its high-speed continuous mode, you can choose between either eight or eleven frames per second, while low-speed continuous mode gives you the option to choose between three, four, five, or six frames per second, giving you a wide variety of speeds to choose from to suit different subjects.
-Unfortunately, its photo buffer isn't especially deep, particularly if you prefer to shoot RAW, but thankfully, empty time isn't too long, so you can get back to shooting relatively quickly if you manage to fill up the buffer.
+In its high-speed continuous mode, you can choose between either eight or eleven fps, while low-speed continuous mode gives you the option to choose between three, four, five, or six frames per second, giving you a wide variety of speeds to choose from to suit different subjects.
+Unfortunately, its photo buffer isn't especially deep, particularly if you prefer to shoot in RAW format, but thankfully, it doesn't take too long to clear the buffer once full, so you can get back to shooting relatively quickly.

 The camera's autofocus tracking is inconsistent.
 You can still get a fair amount of usable shots when shooting continuously, but the camera's AF can struggle to keep up with faster or more erratic subjects.
-Still, it supports both face and eye tracking and will be alright with slower subjects.
+Still, it supports both face and eye tracking and is suitable for slower subjects.

 Dynamic range is great on the Fujifilm X100V.
 It can capture a wide range of highlight and shadow detail at its base ISO of 160, which is great for high-contrast scenes.
 With less available light, there's a drop-off in usable dynamic range, but overall, it's very good.